 Psychology is most often associated with negatives (think mental illness or other dysfunction), but that’s not its only application.
 Positive psychology instead focuses on happiness, figuring out how people can become happier and more fulfilled.
 Psychologists and authors Suzann Pileggi Pawelski and James Pawelski are experts in positive psychology and have applied that science to love and marriage.

 Unlike the instant “happily ever after” you read about in fairy tales, this married couple knows that happiness doesn’t just happen—it requires hard work and healthy habits.
-Their book, Happy Together: Using the Science of Positive Psychology to Build Love That Lasts, delves into the principles they’ve put into practice, combining their real-life experience with scientific research to help you and your partner succeed.
+Their book, Happy Together, delves into the principles they’ve put into practice, combining their real-life experience with scientific research to help you and your partner succeed.
 We asked them to give us an introduction to what they discovered—and you’re going to want to take notes on this one!

 What Do Couples Need to Know About Building a Healthy, Happy Relationship With One Another?